February 16, 2025

 Host information

-where node is the host name or IP address of a computer running the Query service.
+The host name or IP address of a node running the Query service.

 Resources